Medical examiner says police restraint, neck compression ‘more than Mr. Floyd could take’

 “Mr. Floyd’s use of fentanyl did not cause the subdural or neck restraint.
 His heart disease did not cause the subdural or the neck restraint,” Baker said.

-Baker also listed several other factors he said did not cause Floyd’s death, including the coronavirus, for which Floyd had tested positive several weeks before dying, and a tumor discovered in his stomach during the autopsy.
+Baker also listed several other factors he said did not cause Floyd’s death, including the coronavirus, for which Floyd had tested positive several weeks before dying, and a tumor discovered in his abdomen during the autopsy.

 Eric Nelson, Chauvin’s attorney, asked whether the placement of his client’s knee would have “anatomically cut off” Floyd’s airway.
 Baker responded, “In my opinion, it would not.”